mjk-smith/mjk-smith.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student and Research Assistant at Griffith University specialising in international organisations, member hierarchies, and IO performance. specialising in multilateral development banks and the IAEA.
+I am a PhD student and Research Assistant at Griffith University specialising in international organisation governance and performance.
+My curent work focuses on member politics at multilateral development banks.